 As the Atlantic, eastern Pacific and central Pacific 2016 hurricane seasons end today, NOAA scientists said that all three regions saw above-normal seasons.

 For the Atlantic, this was the first above-normal season since 2012.
-The Atlantic saw 15 named storms during 2016, including 7 hurricanes (Alex, Earl, Gaston, Hermine, Matthew, Nicole, and Otto), 3 of which were major hurricanes (Gaston, Matthew and Nicole).
+The Atlantic saw 15 named storms during 2016 including 7 hurricanes (Alex, Earl, Gaston, Hermine, Matthew, Nicole and Otto), 4 of which were major hurricanes (Gaston, Matthew, Nicole and Otto).
 NOAA’s updated hurricane season outlook in August called for 12 to 17 named storms, including 5 to 8 hurricanes, with 2 to 4 of those predicted to become major hurricanes.

 Five named storms made landfall in the United States during 2016, the most since 2008 when six storms struck.
 Tropical Storm Bonnie and Hurricane Matthew struck South Carolina.
 Tropical Storms Colin and Julia, as well as Hurricane Hermine, made landfall in Florida.
 Hermine was the first hurricane to make landfall in Florida since Wilma in 2005.

 Several Atlantic storms made landfall outside of the United States during 2016: Tropical Storm Danielle in Mexico, Hurricane Earl in Belize, Hurricane Matthew in Haiti, Cuba, and the Bahamas, and Hurricane Otto in Nicaragua.